-Check out our frequently updated control database for a compilation of control methods for many of the invasive plants common in the Midwest.
+Check out our database of control techniques for a searchable compilation of control methods for many of the invasive plants common in the Midwest.
 Control information has been collected through scientific literature review, expert opinion, and user input.
-The database is the result of a partnership between MIPN and Mark Renz's lab of the University of Wisconsin-Madison.
-Click here for an Introduction to the MIPN Control Database webinar.
+The database is the result of a partnership between MIPN and Mark Renz's lab at the University of Wisconsin-Madison.

 Plants included in the database are:

 Weed Control Management Handbook: Tools and Techniques for Use in Natural Areas, The Nature Conservancy.

 Review on Fire and Invasive Plants explores relationships between wildland fire and nonnative invasive plants that can assist fire managers and other land managers concerned with prevention, detection, and eradication or control of nonnative invasive plants.